TurnNetwork/turn-go/cmd/keytool/README.md

 use the `--newpasswordfile` to point to the new password file.

-### `platonkey updateaddress <address> <address>...`

-update hex/bech32 address to  bech32 address.
-use the `--addressPrefix` to  set the address hrp,if not set,use default address hrp lat.

 ## Password

 For every command that uses a keyfile, you will be prompted to provide the